-The lrd package provides a set of tools for quickly and accurately processing large amounts of lexical response data that are typically generated from cued-recall tests, while also being able to control for minor errors in participant responses.
+The lrd package provides a set of tools for quickly and accurately processing participant from various types of recall tests (e.g., cued-recall, free-recall, and sentences), while also being able to control for minor errors in participant responses.
 To simplify use, we have created an R Shiny application that can be used to run this package without R. A general user guide for this application is provided below.

 The application can be accessed here .
 Source code for both the R package and the application have been made available on GitHub.
 This page will walk you through using the Shiny to score cued-recall, free-recall, and sentence data.
 A video walkthrough covering both the package and Shiny is available here.

 Overview of Application